praeducer/htcodelivery/README.md

 # HT CoDelivery
 This data analysis project was part of a winning submission for the CODE category of HACKATHON clt MMXV.
+Our team name is HT CoDelivery and we are out to "Deliver Groceries Together."
+We wanted to find a simple approach that easily integrates with Harris Teeter's way of doing things.
+Our idea is relatively easy to implement and seemed to align with Harris Teeter's mission.
+It was also something our team was skilled to pursue in several hours.
+The code in this repo was used to prove which markets were valuable to pursue first.
+The code for the web app will be at a different location.

 + HACKATHON clt MMXV Main Site: http://www.hackathonclt.org/
 + Competition Repo: https://github.com/tresata/hackathon2015